 This registry captures descriptions about services provided by the system.
 PDS participants can share their services via this registry to help promote reuse.
 These descriptions could evolve over time from simple documentation in the form of a web page or document to something along the lines of a WSDL or WADL formatted description.
 The service registry will not dictate interaction with a given service but rather exist as a means to document and promote existing services.

-The service defined in this document will provide the PDS 2010 system with a single implementation of registry capabilities for use by the other services and applications within the system.
+The service defined in this document will provide the PDS4 system with a single implementation of registry capabilities for use by the other services and applications within the system.
 This service is tailor-able depending on the type of registry and types of artifacts to be registered with a given instance.

 Use Cases